A. J. Allmendinger: 2023: Redemption in Cup

+2024: Return to the Xfinity Series

+On December 7, 2023, it was announced that Allmendinger will return to the Xfinity Series full-time in 2024, driving the No. 16 for Kaulig.
+Despite not winning a race during the regular season, he stayed consistent enough to make the playoffs.
+During the playoffs, Allmendinger won at Las Vegas to lock himself into the Championship 4.

 Sports car racing

-Except for 2017, Allmendinger has competed in the 24 Hours of Daytona every year since 2006.
+From 2006 to 2021, with the exception for 2017, Allmendinger has competed in the 24 Hours of Daytona.

-On January 28 and 29, 2012, Allmendinger entered the Rolex 24 driving for Michael Shank Racing and drove the final segment of the 24-hour race to the victory for the team in the Daytona Prototype Division.
+On January 28–29, 2012, Allmendinger entered the Rolex 24 driving for Michael Shank Racing and drove the final segment of the 24-hour race to the victory for the team in the Daytona Prototype Division.
 His teammates were Justin Wilson, John Pew, and Oswaldo Negri.
 To do so, he had to fend off sports car racing veteran Allan McNish among others.

 On January 4, 2014, it was announced that Allmendinger would return to Michael Shank Racing for the 24 Hours of Daytona.
-Co-driving with John Pew, Oswaldo Negri Jr. and Justin Wilson, the team finished 47th overall, 12th in the Prototype class.
+Co-driving with John Pew, Oswaldo Negri Jr. and Justin Wilson, the team finished 47th overall, a twelfth in the Prototype class.

 Television career

 Allmendinger first ventured into television with Fox Sports' NASCAR Race Hub, serving as a recurring driver analyst while still racing full-time for JTG Daugherty Racing.
 On December 19, 2018, NBC Sports announced plans to hire Allmendinger as an analyst for their IMSA Sports Car coverage.
 He would also be a contributor to NBCSN's NASCAR America.

 Additionally, Allmendinger joined NBCSN's coverage of American Flat Track as an analyst for the 2019 season.
 In July 2019, Allmendinger joined the IndyCar Series on NBC booth for the Iowa Speedway event, working alongside Leigh Diffey and Paul Tracy.